 The one thing I think is true of nearly every person reading this is that the idea of sleeping through the night and having restorative 1-2 hour naps feels like an unattainable dream.

 Since you’re on this site, chances are you have a high need baby or toddler who’s struggling with sleep.
 When people ask, “Is he sleeping through the night yet?”, you probably want to scream.
 You’d be thrilled if your baby was only waking 3 times a night, never mind sleeping through the night!

 And yet, you may have been told that high need babies are simply programmed not to sleep.
 That these are the kids who are destined to be poor sleepers, and they can’t learn new ways of falling asleep.
 In other words, that sleep training doesn’t work for these kids.

-High need babies and sleep has been a topic of interest to me since my own daughter was born in 2004.
-She was high needs, although I wasn’t familiar with the term back then.
+It begins back in 2004, when my daughter was born.
+She was high need, although I wasn’t familiar with the term back then.
 I just thought she was grumpier and more particular than other babies!

 To be honest, I felt like a failure as a mom; I knew she desperately needed sleep, and yet I had no idea how to help her get it.

 Then my son (pictured above) came 2.5 years later.
 Talk about feeling like a failure!

 He had troubles sleeping from day 1.
 He slept in 45-minute increments, day and night.
 Feed 45 minutes, sleep 45 minutes.
 And he would wake up screeching every time!
 I had no idea babies (or grownups!) could get so little sleep and still survive.

 So believe me when I say I understand what you’re going through!